-- Remove the mask with a steaming washcloth, and marvel at your fresh face.
+- Remove the mask with a warm washcloth.

 Clay and Oil Mask for Dry Skin

 - Add the oils to the clay, adding a few drops of water if necessary.

 - Stir to combine, being sure to emulsify the oil and the water; add more water if need be to give the mask a spreadable consistency.